InfoSeeking/Socrates/back-end/README.md

 ```

 #TODO:
-- figure out how the modules will access and add/modify the working JSON
+- figure out how the modules will access and add/modify the working JSON [done]
-- add multiple analysis + aggregate
+- add multiple analysis + aggregate [done]
-- separate translation.py on per module basis
+- separate translation.py on per module basis [done]
+- implement MongoDB [done]
-- implement MongoDB and get working front-end
+- get front-end working
+	+ Add validation of data
+	+ Add option to NOT download entire data set (not necessarily front-end problem)
+- add ability to analyze on analysis fields

 - Each module will have a single Python file which handles:
 	- Specification of whether it is a collection or analysis module and a description